-Royal Society Fellows respond to UN climate mitigation report
+Royal Society Fellows respond to UN climate mitigation report14 April 2014

 The latest UN climate report, the Working Group III Summary for Policymakers from the Intergovernmental Panel on Climate Change (IPCC): 'Climate Change 2014: Mitigation of Climate Change' was launched yesterday.
 Professor John Shepherd FRS and Professor Andrew Watson FRS commented on the report.